dougbutner/web-4/README.md

 ## Defining Web 4
 Web 4 introduces **provably democratic systems** built on top of web 3's open-source decentralized networks.

-There are 4 conceptual underpinnings of web 4
+There are 4 conceptual underpinnings (modules of web 4

  1. **Time-issued cryptocurrency**
  2. **Proof of Individuality**